-Nancy’s husband John Homewood farmed Peach Croft Farm in Radley after her father, Charles Taylor, retired.
+Nancy Homewood grew up at Peach Croft Farm in Radley where her father, Charles Taylor, was the tenant.
+Nancy’s husband John Homewood took over the tenancy after her father retired.
 These are her memories of life there in World War Two.

 As the 1930s drew to a close, we children felt the apprehension of our elders.
 A shelter, with an earth roof over a tin frame, was dug in the garden.
 We practised wearing our gas masks, as we sat inside on wooden benches, but did not ever have to take refuge in it.
 We were taken outside during the London on two successive nights and, looking eastwards towards Nuneham House, saw the sky red from the terrible fires.
 Another indelible memory happened – again on two successive nights – when Coventry was bombed.
 We looked up and could clearly see and hear the formations of German planes flying directly over the house, heading for Coventry.